top of page

 Australia’s stable economy, transparent regulatory environment, and strategic location in the Asia-Pacific continue to attract overseas companies seeking to register a foreign company in Australia or expand operations.
 For many international businesses, the most efficient way to commence trading without creating a new local entity is to register as a foreign company (commonly known as a branch) with the Australian Securities and Investments Commission (ASIC).

-At Opportuna Legal, we specialise in guiding foreign companies through every stage of Australian market entry.
+At Opportuna Legal, we advise foreign companies through every stage of Australian market entry.
 Our corporate and commercial team delivers tailored, commercially focused advice to ensure your expansion is compliant, tax-efficient, and aligned with your global objectives.

 When Does a Foreign Company Need to Register with ASIC?